radical-cybertools/radical.entk/doc/dev_write_a_new_plugin.rst

     |

 The module ``static_improved.py`` will contain our new plug-in implementation.
-In order for the plug-in to get loaded when EnMD starts up, we need to add it to the plug-in registry in ``src/radical/ensemblemd/engine/plugin_registry.py``:
+In order for the plug-in to get loaded when Ensemble MD Toolkit starts up, we need to add it to the plug-in registry in ``src/radical/ensemblemd/engine/plugin_registry.py``:

 .. code-block:: python